Hi, I'm Alessandra Rizzotti.

 The mind and body are interconnected and they tell stories to one another.
 If your thoughts are racing, your body is most likely feeling tension and if your body is sick, you're most likely feeling an increase in anxiety or low mood.
 You have the power to change your mind-body relationship.
 I can help you in your journey as a social worker or yoga teacher.

 For nonprofits that may need help with messaging and changing branding, it starts with looking at who you're reaching, why, and what media is garnering the most attention.
 Let me be your media detective so we can change how you present your narrative.

-I am registered as a Licensed Clinical Social Worker (100466) with the Board of Behavioral Sciences and I've been practicing as a clinical intern since 2017 with a Certification from The Academy of Cognitive Therapy (01972), trained as an EMDR therapist through the Institute of Creative Mindfulness (2020).
-I obtained my hours from the Department of Mental Health and Lindau Counseling.
+I am registered as a Licensed Clinical Social Worker (100466) with the Board of Behavioral Sciences and I've been practicing as a clinical intern since 2017 with a Certification from The Academy of Cognitive Therapy (01972), trained as an EMDR therapist through the Institute of Creative Mindfulness (2020), and obtained DBT certification through DMH (2021).
+I obtained my 3200 clinical hours for licensure from the Department of Mental Health and Lindau Counseling.

 I'm a Registered Yoga Teacher through Yoga Alliance with 200 hours obtained from Breathe for Change Yoga.

 I'm an Organizing for Action Fellow who organized a sit-in for Santa Clarita's senator, and a Clinton Global Initiative University Fellow who submitted a proposal to create an online chronic illness community of support.